| DOGS AND TENNIS BALLS FREQUENTLY ASKED QUESTIONS (FAQ) VERSION

 is provided "as is" -no warranty, express or implied,

+is attached.
 I'm personally interested in the subject because

 of my dog and my involvement in a company making patent pending